It’s tough to decide which is right for you: a PC or a Mac. Tap or click here to see which is a better fit.

 Depending on how much you have to move, plug a USB flash drive or an external hard drive into your old computer.
 Move all your files to the external device.
 Take the external device out of the USB port on your old computer.
 Now plug it into your new computer and move the files from the external devices to your new computer.

 We prefer to use our sponsor IDrive for its speed, reliability and security.
 Tap or click here to find out why we recommend IDrive.
-Though cloud storage is indeed simple, there remains one caveat: there is limited free space.
+Though cloud storage is simple, there remains one caveat: limited free space.
 After you fill the space that’s offered for free, you have to pay for more.

 If you want to be thrifty, you can move as many files as you can into the free space, move them to the new computer, go back and empty the free space, then add more files and on and on and on.
 This is very time-consuming, so you may want to buy more space.